 - Professional Practice & Ethics — 10%

 This year, the Interior Design will be given on the very first day.
 This is also known as the “drafting day”.
 Most people dread this subject the most, obviously, since it contributes 45% to the total grade.
-We will be given one design problem, and we only have one day (8:00 am – 5:00 pm) to work on it—which we’re used to do in at least one week!
-And they say that if you won’t be able to complete the requirements for this subject, there’s no point in attending the 2nd & 3rd day of the board examination, since it guarantees failure.
+We will be given one design problem, and we only have one day (8:00 am – 5:00 pm) to work on it—which we are used to doing in at least one week!
+And they say that if you won’t be able to complete the requirements for this subject, there’s no point in attending the 2nd & 3rd day of the board examination since it guarantees failure.